Illinois Drug Laws in 2020

 Once drug sale or trafficking is involved, penalties increase.
 A delivery of less than one gram of cocaine or heroin is a Class 2 felony, with a possible sentence of 4 to 15 years in prison, with possibility of probation.
 If the amount of drugs is 900 grams, imprisonment ranges from 15 to 60 years.

 If you have been charged with any drug crime in Illinois, you need to hire the best criminal defense attorney you can find.
 The seasoned Illinois drug crime defense attorneys at Wolfe & Stec, Ltd. will examine the facts, the individuals involved, and the evidence available in every situation and work with you to come up with an effective defense strategy and determine whether to take a case to trial.
 Our goal is always to minimize the negative impact of the situation and to focus on protecting your freedoms, liberties and rights.
-We will answer all your questions and make sure you fully understand the facts surrounding your case and what you need to know about Illinois drug laws in 2019.
+We will answer all your questions and make sure you fully understand the facts surrounding your case and what you need to know about Illinois drug laws.